 Serving Ideas

-My favorite way to serve these mashed potatoes is with balsamic tofu and air fryer broccolini (pictured!)
+- My favorite way to serve these mashed potatoes is with sweet and tangy baked balsamic tofu and crisp, garlicky air fryer broccolini.

-Use them as a fluffy topping for a veggie-packed shepherd’s pie.
+- Use them as a fluffy topping for a comforting vegan shepherd's pie.

-As a side dish served with roasted vegetables and crispy tofu or tempeh.
-This bbq tofu goes well!
+- Enjoy them as a simple plant-based side with roasted vegetables and crispy tofu or tempeh.

-Spoon over warm stewed lentils or vegan chili for a delicious hearty dinner.
+- Spoon over warm stewed lentils or hearty vegan bean chili for a filling dinner.

 Tips & Tricks